Intercept strengthens families to prevent or limit the need for foster care

 Problems can come when a child acts out continually at school, causing school suspensions… Opioids prescribed for an injury lead to parental substance use and child neglect… A layoff brings mounting bills and possible eviction… domestic violence… incarceration… hundreds of different issues can throw a family into crisis.

-When children are at high risk of entering foster care or have been taken into state custody, Intercept can step in to change a family’s trajectory with intensive support, new parenting and communication skills, and evidence- and strengths-based mental health interventions.
+When children are at high risk of entering foster care or have been taken into state custody, Youth Villages Intercept can step in to change a family’s trajectory with intensive support, new parenting and communication skills, and evidence- and strengths-based mental health intervention services.

-- Intercept serves children of any age (infant to age 18) who have serious emotional and behavioral problems or have experienced trauma, including abuse and/or neglect.
+- Youth Villages Intercept serves children of any age (infant to age 18) who have serious emotional and behavioral problems or have experienced trauma, including abuse and/or neglect.

 - Prevention services last four to six months.

 - Family reunification services are six to nine months in duration.

 Intercept is an integrated, trauma-informed approach that offers a variety of evidence based practices to meet the individualized needs of a family and young person.
 We are currently providing the following evidenced based practices: Trauma Focused Cognitive Behavioral Therapy (TFCBT), Adolescent Community Reinforcement Approach (ACRA), Collaborative Problem Solving (CPS), and Community Advocacy Project (CAP).

 How does Intercept Work?

 Family intervention specialists work intensely with only four to five families at a time, allowing them to focus on meeting a child and family’s individual needs.

 - Family intervention specialists meet with families two to three times each week for sessions in the home that are built around the family’s schedule and convenience.
 They are on-call 24/7 in case of family emergency.